Escaping the City: Why Q Station is the Perfect Getaway

 Our stay began with an early dinner at Boilerhouse Kitchen and Bar, which serves modern Australian cuisine with a focus on locally sourced ingredients.
 Executive Chef Michael Mousseau has created a well crafted seasonal menu that had us struggling to decide between dishes.

-The space has a relaxed atmosphere and offers indoor and outdoor seating and although there are no water views the building has been cleverly refitted to feel modern and stylish but retain all of its beautiful historic features.
+The space has a relaxed atmosphere and offers indoor and outdoor seating and although there are no water views the building has been cleverly refitted to feel modern and stylish but to retain all of its beautiful historic features.

 We also had appetisers and entrees and just a couple of drinks 😉 you can find those over on our Facebook page.